Rapptz/discord.py/docs/discord.rst

     - Please be aware of the consequences of requiring your bot to have the "Administrator" permission.

-    - The bot owners must have 2FA enabled to add your bot to a server with
+    - Bot owners must have 2FA enabled for certain actions and permissions when added in servers that have Server-Wide 2FA enabled.
+Check the `2FA support page <https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication>`_ for more information.

     .. image:: /images/discord_oauth2_perms.png
         :alt: The permission chooser with some permissions checked.